russofinn/larave-interactions/README.md

      * used by the Comment model shipped with this package.
      */
     'table_name_comments' => 'comments',

     /*
      * This is the name of the table that will be created by the migration and
+     * used by the View model shipped with this package.
+     */
+    'table_name_mentions' => 'mentions'

+    /*
+     * This is the name of the table that will be created by the migration and